ivanov-slk/virtualization-set-up/README.md

 Provisions a Kubernetes cluster in VirtualBox with the desired configuration.
 The virtual machines are provisioned with `vagrant`.
 The Kubernetes cluster is configured with `Ansible`.
 Terraform manages these resources.

+Currently, due to Kubernetes repository not having "latest" by design, the version of Kubernetes to be installed needs to be manually modified in `kubernetes-cluster/roles/k8s/common/defaults/main.yml`.

 Logging in via SSH can be done by `ssh vagrant@localhost -p 2200 -i ~/.ssh/private-key`.

 At this point, `vagrant` cannot be used to manage the virtual machines unless the environment variables for the VMI name and the SSH private key are explicitly set.